zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior01.md

 ### Ordered description of steps to be taken to execute the test case

 1. Zonemaster CLI is used to verify an invalid domain
-2. If the query don’t receive an RCODE NXDOMAIN, the test returns with FAIL
+2. If the query don’t receive an RCODE NXDOMAIN, the test returns FAIL

 ### Appendix